nitinanarwal/Quantum-Rhapsody-Chaos-in-Harmony-/README.md

 Entangled buddies, like a quantum romance,

-A dance of particles, a magical chance.
+A dance of particles, a magical chance

 No matter the space, they stay connected,

-In love and pranks, forever intertwined.
+In love and pranks, forever intertwined

 &nbsp;
 *[Entanglement Tango]*